 Take swift action.
 The longer you leave an issue unresolved, the more likely a client will become even more dissatisfied or even angry – which could result in additional bad reviews or even the spread of potentially disastrous comments by social media or word-of-mouth.
 Address it immediately, and chances are a customer will purchase from you again.

 Create an online presence to boost your reputation and trust.
 Every company should have a Google+, Facebook, and Twitter account, and you should be active on these and other social media sites.
 Videos shared through YouTube or your own website can be helpful as well.
+Make sure you learn how to get more Google reviews.
 Once you have accounts set up, give them the attention necessary to increase engagement with potential customers, increase your company’s influence, and interact with clients.
 Continually developing your social media efforts can often result in those accounts outranking any negative comments or reviews posted online about your company.